Gurobi/gurobi-modelanalyzer/README.md

-advanced functions makes use of matplotlib; if you haven't already installed that and plan to use this function (matrix_bitmap), you can either install the matplotlib package directly, or install it with the gurobi-modelanalyzer package via "pip install gurobi-modelanalyzer matplotlib"
+advanced functions makes use of matplotlib; if you haven't already installed that and plan to use this function (matrix_bitmap), you can either install the matplotlib package directly, or install it with the gurobi-modelanalyzer package via "pip install gurobi-modelanalyzer matplotlib".

 Please note that gurobipy is commercial software and requires a license.
 When installed via pip or conda, gurobipy ships with a free